Gerrymandering and Compactness: Implementation Flexibility and Abuse

 \subsection{Holes}

-Holes are relatively rare in districting, but many of the same considerations apply.
-Wisconsin 61, discussed previously, has a legally-mandated hole (\autoref{fig:wisconsin}).
-Texas 18 very nearly surrounds the urban core of Houston and could, in a low-resolution dataset, be assigned a hole.
+Holes are relatively rare in districts, but many of the same considerations apply.
+The city of Racine, WI is noncontiguous due to annexations, as mentioned earlier.
+Placing the city within a single voting district required Wisconsin's legislature to draw the 61st State Assembly District in a way that creates both noncontiguity and holes (\autoref{fig:wisconsin}).
+Texas 18 very nearly surrounds the urban core of Houston and could, in a low-resolution dataset, contain a hole.
 Holes also appear as artifacts of the digitization process (\autoref{fig:border-artifacts}).
 For the 114th Congress 1:500,000 resolution data, four of 441 districts have holes as artifacts.